OBoW: Online Bag-of-Visual-Words Generation for Self-Supervised Learning

 Despite its advantages, the BoWNet approach exhibits some important limitations that do not allow it to fully exploit the potential of the BoW-based reconstruction task.
 One of them is that it relies on the availability of an already pre-trained teacher network.
 More importantly, it assumes that this teacher remains static throughout training.
 However, due to the fact that during the training process the quality of the student's representations will surpass the teacher's ones, a static teacher is prone to offer a suboptimal supervisory signal to the student and to lead to an inefficient usage of the computational budget for training.

 In this paper, we propose a BoW-based self-supervised approach that overcomes the aforementioned limitations.
-To that end, our main technical contributions are three-fold: \begin{enumerate} \item We design a novel \emph{fully online} teacher-student learning scheme for BoW-based self-supervised training (Fig.~\ref{fig:pipeline}).
+To that end, our main technical contributions are three-fold: \begin{enumerate}[topsep=1ex,itemsep=0ex] \item We design a novel \emph{fully online} teacher-student learning scheme for BoW-based self-supervised training (Fig.~\ref{fig:pipeline}).
 This is achieved by online training of the teacher and the student networks. \item We significantly revisit key elements of the BoW-guided reconstruction task.
 This includes the proposal of a \emph{dynamic} BoW prediction module used for reconstructing the BoW representation of the student image.
 This module is carefully combined with adequate online updates of the visual-words vocabulary used for the BoW targets. \item We enforce the learning of powerful contextual reasoning skills in our image representations.
-Revisiting data augmentation with aggressive cropping and spatial image perturbations, and exploiting \emph{multi-scale} BoW reconstruction targets, we equip our student network with a powerful feature representation. \end{enumerate} Overall, the proposed method leads to a simpler and much more efficient training methodology for the BoW-guided reconstruction task that manages to learn significantly better image representations and therefore achieves or even surpasses the state-of-the-art in several unsupervised learning benchmarks.
-We call our method OBoW after the \textit{online BoW} generation mechanism that is using.
+Revisiting data augmentation with aggressive cropping and spatial image perturbations, and exploiting \emph{multi-scale} BoW reconstruction targets, we equip our student network with a powerful feature representation. \end{enumerate} Overall, the proposed method leads to a simpler and much more efficient training methodology for the BoW-guided reconstruction task that manages to learn significantly better image representations and therefore achieves or even surpasses the state of the art in several unsupervised learning benchmarks.
+We call our method OBoW after the \textit{online BoW} generation mechanism that it uses.